• Skip to primary navigation

 I have decided against offering telephone appointments, as I feel that I can be more responsive to your needs and feelings during a session if I can see you in addition to hearing your voice.
 We know that developing a strong therapeutic alliance is an important component of effective treatment, and I consider that is more easily achieved by seeing each other face-to-face, even if we are not together in the same room.

-Yes, I am happy to bulk bill a) people with a Health Care Card and b) anyone else wanting to attend treatment but experiencing financial difficulty.
+Yes, I am happy to bulk bill a) people with a Health Care Card or Pension Concession Card and b) those wanting to attend treatment but experiencing financial difficulty.

 If an existing client experiences financial difficulty during the course of treatment, I am open to reducing the fee or bulk billing to enable treatment to continue.